ChrisMaherLab/INTEGRATE-Vis/README.md

 _./all.exp.dir.tsv_ can be downloaded from [here](https://github.com/ChrisMaherLab/INTEGRATE-Vis/blob/master/example/Example1/all.exp.dir.tsv).
 It contains sample names and paths to the FeatureCounts TSV files for the 333 TCGA PRAD samples.
 Change the paths if you saved the [TSV files](https://github.com/ChrisMaherLab/INTEGRATE-Vis/tree/master/example/Example1/TCGA_PRAD_333_FeatureCounts_tsv/) to a different directory.
 Note that these files uploaded to GitHub here only contain a subset of all genes, but not all Ensembl genes, to make this testing example compact and work with the _cohort.ERG.tsv_ file.
 Otherwise, TSV files for all the genes for the cohort take about 7GB of space.

 The command generates a matrix in ~/INTEGRATE-Vis-master/INTEGRATE-Vis.1.0.0/example/Example1/panelD/cohort.gene_expression.tsv.
-It can also be downloaed from [here](https://github.com/ChrisMaherLab/INTEGRATE-Vis/blob/master/example/Example1/panelD/cohort.gene_expression.tsv).
+It can also be downloaded from [here](https://github.com/ChrisMaherLab/INTEGRATE-Vis/blob/master/example/Example1/panelD/cohort.gene_expression.tsv).
 Instead of using the file all.exp.dir.tsv, you can also provide the sample names and paths as comma separated parameters (type python ~/opt/bin/pd_expression_converter.py \-\-help for details.)

 Instead of using FeatureCounts, you can also use other tools to calculate read counts or normalized expression.
 For example, if cufflinks was used, change the paramters to -g 1 and -e 10 for FPKM values (Also the -m option to FPKM for _Integrate-vis.py gene-exp_ below).
 You can also download gene expression data from databases, e.g., [cBioPortal](http://www.cbioportal.org/).

 Create cohort.type.tsv:

 _cohort.type.tsv_ contails one column of sample names and one column of 0/1 values indicating whether the sample is tumor or not.
-It can be downloaed [here](https://github.com/ChrisMaherLab/INTEGRATE-Vis/blob/master/example/Example1/panelD/cohort.type.tsv) for the 333 TCGA PRAD samples.
+It can be downloaded [here](https://github.com/ChrisMaherLab/INTEGRATE-Vis/blob/master/example/Example1/panelD/cohort.type.tsv) for the 333 TCGA PRAD samples.

 (2)\ PDF Generation: